 Regardless of how you decide to publish your book, you will still have some responsibility for marketing.
 This isn’t something you can hand over to whoever publishes your book, unfortunately.
 So I’d suggest you start thinking about ways to market your book while you’re in the last stages of writing.
 Here are a couple of articles I’ve written which may give you some book promotion ideas.

 Has that helped?
-Do you know what you’re going to do with your book now you’ve got that first draft ready?
+Do you know what you’re going to do now?

 Happy publishing journey!

 PS: I can help you with every aspect of your publishing journey – from sending out your submissions and researching potential publishing houses to proofreading and editing your manuscript and turning your Word doc into an e-book and/or printed book/paperback.
 I’ve got different packages to suit different budgets, too, so feel free to have a look around and let me know if you’d like a chat.